twolfson/twolfson.com/articles/halo.md

   "title": "Halo - A modular MVC",
   "author": "Todd Wolfson",
   "date": "2013/03/17",
-  "_summary": "An introduction to [Halo](https://github.com/Ensighten/Halo): its good, bad, and ugly parts."
+  "summary": "An introduction to [Halo](https://github.com/Ensighten/Halo): its good, bad, and ugly parts."
 }

 [Halo][Halo] is a client-side MVC framework based on [Addy Osmani's talks][addy-talks] about [Aura][aura].
 The goal was to build a modular UI.
 We did this and took it to a bit of an extreme.